 Karagöz and Hacivat is a traditional Turkish shadow theatre based on the principle of moving human, animal, or object figures (called tasvir) made from camel or water buffalo hide by attaching them to rods and projecting them onto a white screen using light from behind.

 Karagöz plays emphasize comic elements such as double meanings, exaggeration, wordplay, and imitation of regional dialects.
-These popular characters have been used for centuries to entertain and provoke thought.
+These popular characters for centuries have ntertained people and provoked thought.
 They originated in traditional Turkish folklore.

 In performances, Karagöz and Hacivat figures are projected onto a screen using a light source behind thin leather cutouts.
 The audience watches the shadows reflected on the screen, which serves as the stage.
 The performances often use satire and humor to address social issues, daily life, and current events.
 Depending on the performer’s skill and creativity, the presentation may vary significantly.